MikeMKH/talks/pattern-matching-on-the-left/README.md

 # Pattern Matching on the Left

-Shows how to use abstraction with pattern matching in Idris with views.
+Shows how to use abstraction along with pattern matching in Idris with views.